Killer Queen (Family Guy)

-"Killer Queen" is the sixteenth episode of the tenth season of the animated comedy series Family Guy.
+"Killer Queen" is the sixteenth episode of the tenth season of the animated comedy series Family Guy, and the 181st episode overall.
 It originally aired on Fox in the United States on March 11, 2012.
 When Peter and Chris go away to fat camp, they cross paths with a serial killer who targets overweight teens.
-Meanwhile, Stewie is traumatized by the cover of the 1977 Queen album News of the World.
+Meanwhile, Stewie is traumatized by the cover of the 1977 Queen album News of the World, which Brian found to terrify Stewie.
 The title of the episode is based on the Queen song of the same name which plays during the end credits.

 This episode was written by Spencer Porter and directed by Joseph Lee.
-It features the guest performances of H. Jon Benjamin, Jackson Douglas, Christine Lakin, Jeff Ross, Eddie Kaye Thomas, Oliver Vaquer, and Robert Wu, along with several recurring voice actors for the series.
+It features guest performances by H. Jon Benjamin, Jackson Douglas, Christine Lakin, Jeff Ross, Eddie Kaye Thomas, Oliver Vaquer, and Robert Wu, along with several recurring voice actors for the series.
 The episode received fairly positive reviews from critics.

 Plot

 Peter and Chris learn of a local hot dog eating contest on the local news, so Peter enters Chris in it.
 While Peter and Chris try to find an old possession in the attic for $50, the amount Chris needs to enter the contest, Brian comes across News of the World, the 1977 Queen album.
 Stewie is immediately frightened of the giant robot on the album that is pictured just having killed the members of Queen, so Brian pays Peter and Chris $50 for the album to be able to mess with Stewie's head.
 But when Stewie attempts suicide, Brian proves to him that it is just an album and convinces him that "most" of Queen are fine today.

 At the contest, Chris eats 41 hot dogs, beating worldwide hot dog eating champion Charles Yamamoto.
-Chris starts feeling stomach pains soon after, and Peter and Lois decide to enroll him in a fat camp called Camp Fresh Start.
+Chris starts feeling stomach pains soon after, and Lois decides to enroll him (along with Peter after Chris calls him out for being fatter than him) in a fat camp called Camp Fresh Start.
 While hiking, Peter and Chris discover the dead body of an obese teenager.
-When Joe brings up that the young man was murdered, everyone turns to see Jason Voorhees, but he reveals he is just there to sign up his son.
+When Joe brings up that the young man was murdered, everyone turns to see Jason Voorhees, but he reveals he is just there to sign up his son, Justin.
 Joe notices that the victim was strangled, leading Peter to think that the killer was his brother-in-law Patrick Pewterschmidt.
 The family think it to be impossible as Patrick is still at the mental institution, but he soon appears at the Griffin house.
-However, after Peter and Joe rush to the house, Patrick reveals that he's not the killer and that someone opened his prison cell door days earlier.
+However, after Peter and Joe rush to the house, Patrick reveals that he's not the killer and that someone opened his prison cell door days earlier stating he was free to go.
 This statement is later proven when another obese teenager is found murdered while Patrick was not there.
-Peter and Joe have an idea to catch the real killer by bringing Patrick along, and he quickly reveals that the killer is really after Chris and the two other victims were killed by mistake due to coincidental similarities.
+Peter and Joe have an idea to catch the real killer by bringing Patrick along, who quickly deduces that the killer is really after Chris and the two other victims were killed by mistake due to coincidental similarities.